HFUT-LEC/awesome-student-cognitive-modeling/papers/README.md

 ## Knowledge Tracing (KT)
-Knowledge tracing(KT) involves modeling a student's knowledge over time, enabling us to accurately predict the student's mastery of specific concepts and anticipate their performance in future assessments.KT papers are categorized based on the implemented methods, and specific details can be obtained from the titles of each section below.
+Knowledge tracing(KT) involves modeling a student's knowledge over time, enabling us to accurately predict the student's mastery of specific concepts and anticipate their performance in future assessments.
+KT papers are categorized based on the implemented methods, and specific details can be obtained from the titles of each section below.

 ### Survey
 - [Arxiv 2021] [A Survey of Knowledge Tracing](https://arxiv.org/abs/2105.15106)